aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/insert-hyperlink-to-document/_index.md

 ﻿---
-title: Insert Hyperlink to Document
+title: Insert Hyperlink to Document – Aspose.Words for Java
+articleTitle: Insert Hyperlink to Document
+linktitle: Insert Hyperlink to Document
 description: "Aspose.Words for Java allows you to insert a hyperlink to a document easily and fast instead of using docx4j."
 type: docs
 weight: 60